simeoncloud/docs/reporting.md

 - Enter the group or email address > Select the **role** > **Add**

 ## Backfill Sync Integrations
-The backfill job uploads historical data to Power BI and keeps the data source schema and reports up to date.
+The backfill job uploads historical data to Power BI and keeps the reports up to date.

 ## Simeon Sync Power BI dataset
 Each row in the data source represents a single property of a configuration.